-Possibly the greatest Batman movie ever, The Lego Batman Movie both an homage and a parody to DC Comic’s most enduring superhero.
+Possibly the greatest Batman movie ever, The Lego Batman Movie is both an homage and a parody to DC Comic’s most enduring superhero.

-While thwarting his arch rival’s latest scheme to destroy Gotham City, Batman deeply wounded the feelings of Joker by telling the latter he is not as important as he thinks he is.
-To seek revenge, Joker convinces all other villains in Gotham to surrender at a winter gala.
+While thwarting his arch nemesis’ latest scheme to destroy Gotham City, Batman deeply wounded the feelings of Joker by telling the latter he is not as important as he thinks he is.
+Determined to avenge his pride, Joker then convinces all other villains in Gotham to surrender at a winter gala.
 This, coupled with the new police commissioner’s intention to restructure the force without the involvement of Batman, soon puts the Dark Knight in a job crisis i.e. unemployment.
 Aware that the surrender is but another nefarious scheme of Joker, though, Batman proceeds to steal Superman’s Phantom Zone Projector, intending to use it to banish Joker and his lot to the prison dimension.
 He doesn’t realise that by doing so, he plays right into Joker’s hand.
-To win, he would have to rely on the combined help of his closest allies.
+To win, he would have to rely on the combined help of all his allies.

 Possibilities such as, what exactly is Bats’ relationship with all his Robins?
 All his boys.